ombulabs/blog/_posts/2020-03-15-method-s-arguments-pt-1.markdown

 ```

 What Ruby seems to do is:
-- assign left most arguments to the first parameters
+- assign leftmost arguments to the first parameters
-- assign right most arguments to the last parameters
+- assign rightmost arguments to the last parameters
-- if not enough arguments, rise an error
+- if there are not enough arguments, raise an error
 - if there are unused arguments, assign them to the optional arguments in order from left to right

-> I would recommend to avoid this combination unless it's something with a really specific requirement since it's not too intuitive and it's hard to follow.
+> I would recommend avoiding this combination unless it's something with a really specific requirement since it's not too intuitive and it's hard to follow.

-Having optional arguments not grouped will rise an error:
+Having optional arguments not grouped will raise an error:

 ```ruby
 def foo(arg1, arg2 = 'default value2', arg3, arg4 = 'default value4')